Radoslav Rochallyi: Works

+Mathematical elements such as symmetry, geometry, equations, and numbers are common themes in his work.
+Using a wide range of media, Rochallyi creates visual patterns.
+He perceives his work as a combination of philosophy, poetry, painting, and mathematics.

 Rochallyi is the author of fifteen books.
-He writes in Slovak, Czech, English and German.
+In addition to Slovak and English, Rochallyi writes in Hungarian, Czech, and German.
 He debuted with the collection of poetry Panoptikum: Haikai no renga (2004), written in Japanese haiku.

 According to Jan Balaz, the poetry of Radoslav Rochally is characterized by the use of a free verse, which gives the author the necessary freedom and directness to retain the specific nature of the testimony without embellishments.

-His book Mythra Invictus has received a positive reception.

 According to Lenka Vrebl, the perception of Radoslav Rochallyi is not playful, it is serious, direct and focused.

-In the field of philosophy of poetry, he was influenced by the work of physicist Max Tegmark and mathematician G. H. Hardy.
-In the field of creation, he was shaped by the works of early experimental avant-garde artists (painters and poets).
-In the French magazine Recours au poème n ° 212, Rochally's philosophy of creation is described as mathematical determinism.
+Mythra Invictus

+The book was published in Slovak, English and German in 2019.
+The book Mythra Invictus has received a positive reception.
+According to Dominik Petruška, Mythra Invictus is a highly abstract work in terms of the ideas it presents, but at the same time it is very concrete through the feelings of the main character.
+The text evokes a strong aesthetic impression, which is ensured by the simple language in which complex philosophical questions are told.
+Rochallyi said in an interview that he was more influenced by the archetypal story of Gilgamesh in his writing than by Mithrianism itself.

+According to one of the reviews, Mythra Invictus focuses on the personal crisis of a male character named Caut.
+We could polemically connect the word Caut with the English word caution, but we find a more precise meaning in the Romance languages.
+Latin gives the meaning of caution, in Romanian the word caut means to look for.
+And from the overall concept of the work, it is clear that Caut is really looking for the meaning of his existence and the meaning of human existence in general.
+Rochallyi built the book in the form of a dialog, where Caut does not appear alone in the book, but is seconded by Mythra.
+The book has 24 chapters.

+DNA: Canvases of Poetry/DNA: Leinwänden der Poesie

+The book PUNCH was published in English and German in 2019.
 In the DNA-Canvases of Poetry collection he uses mathematical equations to express his poetry.

 In addition to his book, poetic equations have also been published in many anthologies and journals.
-For example in anthologies and journals published at Stanford University, California State University, Utah Tech University, Olivet College, or Las Positas College.
+For example, in anthologies and journals published at Stanford University, California State University, Utah Tech University, University of Olivet, or Las Positas College.